elukashova/rs-random/simon/simon-says.md

 ### Game rules

-- The game consists of **15 levels**.
+- The game consists of **5 rounds** and **3 levels of difficulty**.
-- Each level represents a round where the user must repeat **a sequence of keyboard symbols**.
+In each round, the user must repeat **a sequence of keyboard symbols** based on the level of difficulty.
+- The levels of difficulty are:
+    - **Easy**: only numbers;
+    - **Medium**: only letters;
+    - **Hard**: letters and numbers.
+- **No special symbols are allowed** in the sequence.
-- The first round starts with **2 symbols**.
+- The first round starts with **2 symbols** based on the level of difficulty.
-- Each new round increases the sequence length by **one symbol**.
+- Each new round increases the sequence length by **two symbols**.
-- **A rounds counter** displays the current level.
+- **A rounds counter** displays the current round.
+- There is always an **indicator of the current level of difficulty**.
 - The user can use both **virtual** _(by clicking letter keys on the screen)_ and **physical** keyboards _(by pressing letter keys on their keyboard)_ to play the game.

+##### Initial game screen

-- The initial game screen displays a virtual keyboard and the "Start" button.
+- The initial game screen displays:
+    - The “Start” button.
+    - An option to choose the level of difficulty (e.g., a switcher, a drop-down menu, etc.).
+If the user hasn’t played the game before, the “Easy” level is preselected by default.
+    - A virtual keyboard with only the symbols based on the preselected level of difficulty.
+The symbols can be displayed in a random order and shape (there is no need to reproduce the look and feel of a real keyboard).
+- If the user changes the level of difficulty, the virtual keyboard is updated accordingly.

+##### Starting the game

-- To start the first level, the user clicks the “Start” button.
+- To start the first round, the user clicks the “Start” button.
+- After clicking the "Start" button, it is not possible to change the level of difficulty.
-- When the first round begins, the “Start” button is replaced by the “Repeat the sequence” button.
+- When the first round begins, the “Start” button disappears and is replaced by the “Repeat the sequence” and “New game” buttons.
 - Only after clicking the “Start” button is the first sequence shown by simulating the typing of the corresponding symbols on the virtual keyboard.
 The typing simulation should be clear: the symbols are “typed” one after another, and the corresponding keys are highlighted.
-- The “Repeat the sequence” button is disabled while the current sequence is being reproduced.
-- The user can click the “Repeat the Sequence” button **only once**.
-After that, the “Repeat the sequence” button is replaced by the “Start over” button.
+- The user can click the “Repeat the sequence” button **only once per round**.
+After that, the “Repeat the sequence” button becomes disabled until the next round.
+- After clicking the “Repeat the sequence” button, the sequence is reproduced one more time.
+- No user input (clicking or pressing keys) is allowed during the typing simulation, and all buttons are disabled.
+- Once the typing simulation is finished, the buttons are enabled and user input is allowed.
+If the user has already clicked the “Repeat the sequence” button, this button remains disabled.

+##### User interaction

-- When answering by clicking the keys on the virtual keyboard, these keys should be highlighted upon clicking.
+- When answering by clicking the keys on the virtual keyboard, these keys are highlighted upon clicking.
-- When answering by pressing keys on the physical keyboard, the corresponding keys on the virtual keyboard should be highlighted upon pressing.
+- When answering by pressing keys on the physical keyboard, the corresponding keys on the virtual keyboard are highlighted upon pressing.
-- The user is allowed only **one incorrect answer per round**.
-After a second incorrect attempt, the “Repeat the sequence” button, if still present, is replaced by the “Start over” button.
+- The user is allowed only **one incorrect attempt per round**.
+After a second incorrect attempt, the “Repeat the sequence” button, if still enabled, becomes disabled.
-- The user can click the “Start over” button to restart the game from the first round.
-In this case, the “Start over” button is replaced by the “Start” button, and the rounds counter is reset accordingly.
+- At any moment, the user can click the “New game” button to restart the game from the **initial game screen** (except during the typing simulation).

+##### Feedback and Progression

 - Feedback is provided after an incorrect answer.
 This can be implemented by displaying a message, a sound, or a visual cue.
-- When the user answers correctly, the “Repeat the sequence” button (or, if already clicked, the “Start over” button) is replaced by the “Next” button.
+- When the user answers correctly, the “Repeat the sequence” button is replaced by the “Next” button.
 - Feedback is provided after a correct answer.
 This can be implemented by displaying a message, a sound, or a visual cue.
-- After clicking the “Next” button, the new level starts by reproducing the next sequence, and the rounds counter is updated accordingly.
+- After clicking the “Next” button, the new round starts by reproducing the next sequence, and the rounds counter is updated accordingly.
-- Upon successfully completing the 15th round, feedback is provided (through a message, sound, or visual cue) to indicate that the game is over, and the “Repeat the sequence” button (or, if already clicked, the “Start over” button) is replaced by the “Play again” button.
+- Upon successfully completing the 5th round, feedback is provided (through a message, sound, or visual cue) to indicate that the game is over, and the “Repeat the sequence” button, if still enabled, becomes disabled.
-- After clicking the “Play Again” button, the game restarts from the first round, and the rounds counter is reset.
+- The user can play again by clicking the “New game” button, which restarts the game from the **initial game screen**.
+The preselected level of difficulty should be the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).

 ### Main functional requirements

 - Initially, `body` in the index.html file should be empty (only script tag is allowed).
-- All necessary elements are generated using `createElement()` function.
+- All necessary elements must be generated using `createElement()` function.
 No `html` injection is allowed.
-- The design should be **adaptive (or responsive)** from _(500px <= width)_.
+- The design is **adaptive (or responsive)**, that includes desktop(1440px <= width), tablet(768px <= width < 1440px) and mobile(360px <= width < 768px).
+When switching between versions everything must be displayed correctly, all functionality must be present, no content must disappear or be left beyond the screen.
-- The sequence is randomly generated for each new round.
+- The sequence is **randomly generated** for each new round.
 - The design is at your discretion.
 - The application should be done **in English**.